paulinemss/your-cause/README.md

 ### What is Your Cause?

 From fighting climate change to defending women's rights, we gather everything you need to know about becoming a better activist.
-The application aggregates recent news articles, book recommandations and online events to help activists get connected and inspired.
+The application aggregates recent news articles, book recommendations and online events to help activists get connected and inspired.

 ### Portfolio Project